The UpCode program is an internship program in which multiple teams of

 Testing & Iteration: Debug, refine, and integrate your product.

-and performance review session from their local manager.
+and performance review session from their Project Manager and Client Partner.

 at Collegewise on how to position this experience in college applications.